-Cloud computing will soon be a norm for hosting software applications catering to a variety of use-cases in different verticals.
-Cloud Computing refers to Internet-based services that provide access to managed IT resources; these resources are managed by experts and are available on-demand on a pay-per-use model.
+Cloud computing is the norm for hosting software applications catering to a variety of use cases in different verticals.
+Cloud Computing refers to Internet-based services that provide access to managed IT resources.
+These resources are managed by experts and are available on-demand on a pay-per-use model.
 This enables the application developers to focus on the use-case and come up with an MVP (minimum viable product) in a shorter period.

-This paper discusses some of the best practices to be following for building cloud-ready software applications that can make effective use of services offered by the cloud computing environment.
+Let’s dig deep into some of the best practices you should follow for building cloud-ready applications that can make effective use of services offered by the cloud computing environment.

-Some of the key areas for considerations are discussed in the following sub-sections:
+Some of the key areas for consideration are discussed in the following subsections:

-Make sure the infrastructure used on the cloud for deployment is appropriate for your applications.
-It should neither be over-utilization nor under-utilization.
-For eg., Cloud Instance or virtual machine having 1 Core/2 GB RAM would be sufficient to deploy a simple web app with a limited number of requests whereas a large enterprise should consider using an instance with a higher configuration.
+For eg., a Cloud Instance or Virtual Machine having 1 Core/2 GB RAM would be sufficient to deploy a simple web app with a limited number of requests.
+In contrast, a large enterprise developing a heavy application should consider using an instance with a higher configuration.
 Similarly, it applies to other services used in the cloud.

 You can start with a similar instance configuration as configured on your on-premises server to ensure that services are not overutilized and performance is not degraded.
 As demand grows, the instance size can be modified on the cloud at run time as well.

 Almost every cloud vendor provides services to auto-scale your application up or down depending on the number of user requests.
-So, while moving to the cloud, it is important to use these services to achieve benefits in terms of high availability, reduced operational effort, and costs, on-demand provisioning, and automation.
+So, while building cloud ready applications, it is important to use these services to achieve benefits in terms of high availability, reduced operational effort and costs, on-demand provisioning and automation.

-For e.g., in AWS cloud (https://aws.amazon.com/autoscaling/), you can create an AMI (Amazon Machine Image) from a single instance and then configure Auto Scaling feature to add new instances in case CPU Utilization or any other parameter reaches a threshold (say 80%).
+For instance, in AWS cloud (AWS Auto Scaling), you can create an AMI (Amazon Machine Image) from a single instance and then configure Auto Scaling feature to add new instances in case CPU Utilization or any other parameter reaches a threshold (say 80%).
 Similarly, we can configure it to remove one instance if CPU Utilization is below some threshold (say 10%).

-Below are some points that are important to take care of in the application engineering stage before moving to the cloud:
+Below are some points that must be take care of in the application engineering stage before moving to the cloud:

-The application might require re-architecture to support high availability and scalable design and integrate other cloud services.
+The application might require re-architecture to support high availability, scalable design, and integrate other cloud services.

 When it comes to the actual deployment of the application, the following points should be kept in mind.